Professional framework

 Role of the expert witness

 The forensic expert is not a party to the proceedings and not an aide to a preferred result.
 He works independently, impartially, and with reference to the specific evidential question.
-His task is to explain to the court or instructing body, in a professionally traceable way, what the material supports and what it does not.
+His task is to explain to the court or instructing body, in a traceable way, what the material supports and what it does not.
+The expert role concerns the professional assessment of the material and the scope of any conclusion; legal evaluation and decision remain with the court or commissioning authority.

 This also includes openly identifying methodological limits.
 Where image material is not sustainable, comparison images are unsuitable, or additional records are missing, this is not a side issue, but part of a proper expert assessment.